9brada6/tabs-with-posts/development.md

 - Don't forget to say that tabs are not displayed when only a single tab is displayed.
 - Tell how to regenerate icons if one is not displayed.

+### Plugins

+- Make Plugin DFactory Block Suppress filter option.
+- GamerZ/BlazK: Sort by most rated/unrated posts.
+- Site Reviews Plugin has a custom Category Id ratting, Think if we should implement that.
+- Don't know how to count site reviews ratings, maybe email for support?
+- Add each plugin, move orderby plugin indicators to classes.
+- Test a plugin as a MU plugin to see with debugger how function Post_Meta::get_plugin_version() get the plugin keys, maybe we will need to make another get_plugin_file_relative_path for MU plugins?.

 ## 🎉 Todo: After first release

 - 🥇 Add taxonomy options(with post formats).